Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Grid graph

 By combining the two equations, we can get

-\end{proof} This can give another meaning of the constant: we can prove that if we define the area as $(m+s)(n+s)$, the corresponding boundary effect coefficient will become $sf+k$.
-So as long as

-is taken, the first-order boundary effect will become $0$, which means that the boundary effect is almost negligible in the model.

-To compute the two constants in this approximation, we first consider the average free energy of an $m \times \infty$ grid graph, where $\infty$ denotes either unidirectional or bidirectional infinite extension (the two cases are equivalent).
+To compute the two constants in this approximation, we first consider the combinatorial entropy of an $m \times \infty$ grid graph, where $\infty$ denotes either unidirectional or bidirectional infinite extension (the two cases are equivalent).
 The definition is:

-And for each fixed $m$, we definite the boundary effect coefficient that ignoring the upper and lower boundaries:
+So we can also denote $f$ as $f(\infty, \infty)$.
+And for each fixed $m$, we definite the surface effect constant that ignoring the upper and lower boundaries:

 That is, only the left and right boundaries are considered, and the density is $\frac{1}{n}$.